okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 | Add custom email domains  | `okta.domains.manage`      |
 | Add custom email domains  | `okta.emailDomains.manage` |

-To grant scopes in the Admin Console and to include them in your Terraform code, see the articles on [enabling your API service application for Terraform access](/docs/guides/terraform-enable-org-access/) and [Configure a basic Okta Terraform configuration](/docs/guides/terraform-organize-configuration/main/#configure-a-basic-okta-terraform-configuration).
+To grant scopes in the Admin Console and to include them in your Terraform code, see the articles on [enabling your API service app for Terraform access](/docs/guides/terraform-enable-org-access/) and [Create a basic Okta Terraform configuration](/docs/guides/terraform-organize-configuration/main/#create-a-basic-okta-terraform-configuration).

 ### Create or import the brand resource